CharlieQLe/course-assistant/docs/docs-final.md

 			}

-			File 3 (Normal file) { // Each file has a unique id, user, name, tags, and type.
-Type determines what else is stored.
-UPDATE THIS LATER NOT EXACTLY SURE YET

-				_id: String // Unique id assigned to every item in the database

-				user: String // User that the file belongs to

-				name: String // Name of file

-				type: String // Type of file --> Determines what other fields are stored.
-In this example, it is a note file.

-				tags: Array of strings // Tags associatied with file

-				body: String // Body of note file

-			}

-		TAGS // Another collection holds all tags created by a specific user
+		TAGS('tags') // Another collection holds all tags created by a specific user

 			Tag 1 { // Each tag has a unique id, user, and name